pactus-project/docs/content/tutorials/grpc-sign-transactions.md

 ---
-title: How to sign transaction using gRPC?
+title: How to Sign Transactions Using gRPC
 weight: 3
 ---